TreyDevDenver/yii_test/README.md

 4. Visit [http://yii.dev](http://yii.dev) in your browser.

 ## Test
 I haven't written any tests yet, but I did get the VM setup with the requirements for doin so.
-Running that you go like this:
+Running that would go like this:
 1. Start the VM.
 Run `vagrant up` from this directory.
 2. Change to the test directory: `cd /var/www/checkin/protected/tests`
 3. Run PHPUnit as usual: `phpunit`